 Shakespeare is one of England’s Great Writers.
 That’s what we’ve been told since grade school.
 For too long, however, Shakespeare’s prominence in literature class has spilled over into history class, and history is the lesser for it.

 Shakespeare wrote entertainment, not scholarship.
 His ambition was to make money for the box office, not to produce accurate history.
 It is incredible that a historian such as James Gairdner would proclaim at the turn of the 20th century that Shakespeare’s portrait of Richard III was a close representation of the historical Richard.
 Here was someone whom Shakespeare describes as coveting the throne from the age of 8, whose deformed body housed a deformed soul (as if the two went together!).
-How could a historian be less logical?
+Shakespeare presents us with a caricature of a human being, and such a description is counted as history.
 What makes a Great Writer an authority on history simply because he is a Great Writer?
-Shakespeare has no business in History class!
+Shakespeare never had any business in History class.

 The play Richard III chronologically follows Shakespeare’s less successful play Henry VI, Part 3, leaping over Edward IV’s successful second reign and only snatching the unpleasant parts as a prelude to Richard’s actions following Edward’s death.
-Yes, we all know how boring prosperity is!
-And we all know that emphasizing Edward’s success does little to prompt our collective sigh of relief when the “glorious” Tudor dynasty replaces the Yorkist dynasty.
+Yes, we all know how boring prosperity and success are!
+And we all know that emphasizing Edward’s success would not prompt our collective sigh of relief when the “glorious” Tudor dynasty replaces the Yorkist dynasty!
 Shakespeare’s presenting Edward IV’s successful second reign as an afterthought and prelude to the greater drama of what occurred after is truly an insult to Edward’s accomplishments.

 The magnification of Richard’s importance also tempts us to define Richard’s behavior with superlatives, when none are needed.
-Thus, we have Gairdner and Clement Markham shouting at each other from either side of an abyss that neither can cross; one considers him a villain reveling in his villainy, while the other considers his a white knight and the flower of English virtue.
+Thus at the turn of the 20th century, we have Gairdner and Clement Markham shouting at each other from either side of an abyss that neither can cross; one considers him a villain reveling in his villainy, while the other considers him a white knight and the flower of English virtue.
 What nonsense both these superlatives are!
 One can’t begin to understand anyone, historical or otherwise, unless one is willing to think of him as a human being with flaws, as well as virtues.

 This is the absurdity of those Ricardians who, knowing of my admiration for Edward IV, attempt to rationalize Richard’s actions by comparing his bad behavior to Edward’s, assuming that my admiration extends to all Edward’s actions.
 But I won’t defend a person’s bad actions, even if I do admire him, which is why I can’t brook justifications for what Richard did.